connected-web/gfx-suite/README.md

 ### Beta

 - ✅ Assess Alpha and survey for user feedback
-- 🚧 Implement feedback from Alpha
+- 🏗️ Implement feedback from Alpha
 - ✅ Option to clear local prompt and request history
 - ✅ Store initial batch results when making the request
-- 🚧 Show place holders based on batch size
+- ✅ Show place holders based on batch size
+- 🚧 Add button to repeat a batch by editing an existing prompt
 - 🚧 Display batch details in tabbed view

 ### Alpha Feedback